Joe7M/SmallBasicPIGPIO/docs/setup.md

 - bin: it containes the plugin library libSmallBasicPIGPIO.so
 - examples: some example basic files
 - src: the source code.

-If you want to compile the plugin by yourself, just enter this directory and type "make"
+If you want to compile the plugin by yourself if you have Raspberry Pi OS 64bit, just enter this directory and type `make`.

 ## Start SmallBasic with the plugin